Article owned by team: Information Systems and Support

 Get a link to a tab

-To get a link to a tab that you can share with teammates, go to the top-right corner of the tab and click More options More options icon > Copy link to tab
+To get a link to a tab that you can share with teammates, 'right-click' on the tab and click > Copy link to tab.

 Remove a tab